A Telecommuting arrangement allows an employee to be compensated for performing assigned

 Telecommuting may be requested and/or approved:

-The request form should be filled out by the supervisor.
-The supervisor and employee will be notified by HR when the request is approved or denied.
+The supervisor and employee will be notified by HR when the request is approved or

 Telecommuting Assignment Agreement